SVFIG

 Coming to SVFIG in July:

-Using Ting's P16 as the starting point, I refactored the RTL architecture and
+engine.
+Using Ting's P16 as the starting point, I refactored the RTL

-behavioral VHDL, simulation indicates a clock speed of about 40
+Synthesized from behavioral VHDL, simulation indicates a clock speed of about

 Coming to SVFIG soon:

-soundcard I/O software using Win32Forth for amateur radio applications is being
+file and soundcard I/O software using Win32Forth for amateur radio applications

 preliminary